 We are one of three centers in the Diocese of Virginia, and the only rural-based Jubilee Center.
 Our formal certificate, signed by the Presiding Bishop and the President of the House of Deputies, hangs in Deese Hall.

-This designation is based on our work with our Food Pantry; with the expansion of the Food Pantry to Blue Ridge School, where students do the work and thus learn about rural poverty and service; and with our pastoral ministry at RoseWood Village-Hollymead, Charlottesville.
+This designation is based on our work with our Food Pantry; and with our pastoral ministry at RoseWood Village-Hollymead, Charlottesville.

 As a Jubilee Ministry Center, we are happy to share how-to information with other churches or organizations.
 Please contact us about any aspect of ministry at a small rural church, but especially if you are interested in food pantry or assisted living/nursing home outreach.

-Many thanks to Deacon Anne Scupholme, who has done much to focus our local outreach program and has led our partnership in service with the Blue Ridge School.
+Many thanks to Deacon Anne Scupholme, who did so much to focus our local outreach program and led our partnership in service with the Blue Ridge School.
 Many thanks as well to our visionary vestry (current and for the past seven years) and other leaders, and to all who work in these important ministries and whose giving helps fund them.
 It couldn’t happen without the commitment of everyone at Buck Mountain.